 Methylphenidate (By mouth)

-Treats attention deficit hyperactivity disorder (ADHD) and narcolepsy (sudden attacks of uncontrollable sleepiness).
+Treats attention deficit hyperactivity disorder (ADHD) and narcolepsy.
 This medicine is a stimulant.

-Concerta, Methylin, Ritalin LA, Metadate CD, Ritalin, Ritalin-SR, Metadate ER, Quillivant XRThere may be other brand names for this medicine.
+Concerta, Metadate CD, Metadate ER, Methylin, Quillivant XR, Ritalin, Ritalin LA, Ritalin-SRThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction to methylphenidate.
 Do not use this medicine if you have glaucoma, or if you are anxious, tense, or agitated most of the time.
 Do not use this medicine if you have muscle tics or a history of Tourette syndrome.
 Do not use this medicine if you have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
-This medicine should not be given to a child younger than 6 years of age, unless your doctor tells you otherwise.
+Do not use Metadate CD® if you have severe high blood pressure, severe chest pain or heart rhythm problems, heart failure, a recent heart attack, an overactive thyroid, fructose intolerance, glucose-galactose malabsorption, or sucrase-isomaltase insufficiency.

 How to Use This Medicine: